This Is the Best Way to Reheat Pizza

 Ah, leftover pizza.
 It's one of life's truly great simple pleasures, up there with freshly clean sheets, warm cookies right out of the oven, and the exact moment when you discover an old ten-dollar bill crumpled in last year's winter coat.
 Your momentary bliss is so utterly profound it almost feels as though you don't deserve it.

 But newsflash: If you're taking last night's pie and just hurling it in the microwave and clicking "45 seconds," you really don't deserve it.
 Because there's the right way to reheat pizza, and then there's everything else.

 If you're nuking your pizza, you're not technically reheating the pizza—you're reheating the water molecules in the pizza.
 When those particles are heated up, it turns into steam, and your slice is then turned into a sopping, soggy, saucy mess.

 That's why, if you have the time, you should reheat pizza as your local professional pizzeria guy does: Use your oven.

 Set the temperature to 450 ºF.
-Line a cookie sheet with aluminum foil to prevent sticking (and to make cleanup a breeze), and arrange your slices so that they’re at least an inch apart, to steer clear of any unwanted melted cheese blending.
-Eight to ten minutes should do the trick.
+Line a cookie sheet with aluminum foil to prevent sticking (and to make cleanup a breeze), and arrange your slices so that they're at least an inch apart.
+Cook for eight to ten minutes.
 By using this method, you run no risk of evaporating any water, meaning no steam—and no sogginess.

 However, if you're in a hurry and you have to use your microwave, there's one easy trick you can do to preserve the integrity of your pizza.